 - Spanish Oaks Elementary – Free, Located in Spanish Fork

 - Tibble Fork – $6 fee, Located up American Fork Canyon.
 There are no official sledding areas at Tibble Fork Reservoir but it is a popular spot to sled.
-The area was closed for construction in the winter of 2016 but reopened in early 2017.

 - Soldier Hollow – $, Located in Midway.
 Soldier Hollow is one of northern Utah's most popular sledding locations because of the tow rope that pulls you back up to the top!
 See their website for price and hours.